KohanTorabi/webrtc-react/README.md

 ## Prerequisites

-To run the WebRTC Chat application locally, you need to have the following software installed on your machine:
+To run the WebRTC React application locally, you need to have the following software installed on your machine:

 -   Node.js (version 12 or higher)
 -   npm (Node Package Manager)

 ## Getting Started

-Follow these steps to set up and run the WebRTC Chat application:
+Follow these steps to set up and run the WebRTC React application:

 1. Clone the repository: